anqilique/anqilique.github.io/README.md

 ### Future Work
 - [ ] Actual responsive design
 - [ ] Ability to toggle/select different themes
+- [ ] A nicer title and icon to display in the tab
 - [ ] Scroll progress bar (just because it's fancy)
 - [ ] Random flavour text (because fun)
 - [ ] Some kind of gamification (✨)